 Daniel L. Saperstein is an Associate in the Labor & Employment Law Department, resident in the Newark office.
 He is a member of the Employment Litigation & Arbitration, Labor-Management Relations, Employment Law Counseling & Training, International Labor & Employment, and Whistleblower & Retaliation Groups, as well as the Dodd-Frank Task Force.
-In addition to his counseling work, Dan represents management in a wide variety of employment-related disputes, including lawsuits brought in state and federal courts, administrative charges filed with the EEOC and analogous state agencies, and arbitrations before FINRA and AAA.

 Before joining Proskauer and throughout law school, Dan was an adjunct professor of history at William Paterson University and Bergen Community College.
 While teaching, he published a paper with the Hindsight Graduate History Journal of California State University, Fresno.
 While in law school, Dan was a teaching assistant for the Legal Writing Program and a member of the Fordham International Law Journal, where he published a note.